nickraymond/Spoon_test_02/README.md

-When running the spoon_test_02.m program, the output file will NOT have uniform spacing between the entries in the second column, but the corresponding GPS Epoch times shown in file NNNN_GPS_error.csv will match those shown in the output file.
+When running the spoon_test_02.m program, the output file will NOT have uniform spacing between the entries in the second column, but the corresponding GPS Epoch times shown in file NNNN_GPS_error.csv (@ 6000, 16000, 32000, 42000 milliseconds) will match those shown in the output file.

-This is because the backward difference linear integration will use the values from the NNNN_GPS_error.csv file to calcualte a list of scaling factors that are then applied to the entries in the NNNN_SYS.csv files to compensate for the SYS clock drift.
+This is because the backward difference linear integration will use the values from the NNNN_GPS_error.csv file to calculate a list of scaling factors that are then applied to the entries in the NNNN_SYS.csv files to compensate for the SYS clock drift.

-This is done with the following calcualtion:
+This is done with the following calculation:

 <pre>
 GPS_new[n] = (SYS[n] - SYS[n-1])*scale[j]) + GPS[n-1]